Mekong River Cruise – Ho Chi Minh City to Siem Reap

 Ho Chi Minh City

-After breakfast, join a guided tour of the city which was built by the French in 1850.
-We begin our day with a visit to the Central Post Office and along the way we will also view the Saigon Opera House, constructed by the French in 1898.
+After breakfast, we start with a private small group guided tour of the city which was built by the French in 1850.
+We visit the Central Post Office and along the way we will also view the Saigon Opera House, constructed by the French in 1898.
 We visit Independence Palace, also known as Reunification Palace, which was designed by the architect Ngo Viet Thu.
 The palace was the home and former workplace of the president of South Vietnam during the Vietnam War.
 We also visit the War Remnants Museum which primarily contains exhibits relating to the Vietnam War.
 Next, we learn how to make a traditional Vietnamese dish in a cooking class followed by lunch.
-This evening welcome dinner at a local restaurant.
+This evening we will all enjoy a welcome dinner at a local restaurant.

 Park Hyatt Saigon Hotel